On minimal codes arising from projective embeddings of point-line geometries: Introduction

 \section{Introduction}

 The aim of this note is to link the theory of point-line geometries embedded into projective spaces with the theory of projective codes, focusing on minimal codes.

-Ever since Shannon's introduction of coding theory~\cite{Shannon}, a key problem in coding theory is to determine linear codes with good parameters, i.e. good minimum distance and dimension with respect to their length.
+Ever since Shannon's introduction of coding theory~\cite{Shannon}, a key problem in coding theory has been to determine linear codes with good parameters, i.e. having good minimum distance and dimension with respect to their length.
 One of the most fruitful ideas in this field has been to make recourse to constructions related to geometry.
-Already in F.Mac Williams' thesis in 1962~\cite{MacWilliams1962}, it is discussed how it is possible to obtain a projective code starting from a set of points spanning a finite projective space and how the minimum distance is related to the hyperplane sections of this set; this approach is fully formalized in R.C.
+In F. Mac Williams' seminal thesis of 1962~\cite{MacWilliams1962}, it is discussed how it is possible to obtain a projective code starting from a set of points spanning a finite projective space and it is shown how the minimum distance is related to the hyperplane sections of this set; this approach is fully formalized in R.C.
 Burton thesis of 1964~\cite{Burton}.
-In this note we shall follow the modern presentation of~\cite{TVZ}.
+In this note we shall follow this approach but in the modern presentation of~\cite{TVZ}; as a standard reference on coding theory we refer the reader to~\cite{MacWilliams1977}.